 Good news.
 There’s already lots of good stuff happening around food in Cardiff.
-We hope there will be even more soon!

 We’ve pinned the projects, schemes, and businesses taking action onto a map so that you can see what’s going on and find out how to get involved.

 From community food growing projects to sustainable restaurant awards, whatever you’re looking for you can find it on the Food Cardiff map.

 Please note that this map has not been updated in the past few years but if you have any questions please Contact Us.